Bourkies/Firebase-Bingo-Platform/README.md

               projectId: your-project-id # This is your project ID
         ```

-5.  **Commit and Push**: Commit the updated workflow file to your repository.
+6.  **Commit and Push**: Commit the updated workflow file and the new Firebase config files to your repository.
     ```bash
-    git add .github/workflows/firebase-hosting-merge.yml
+    git add .github/workflows/firebase-hosting-merge.yml firebase.json .firebaserc
     git commit -m "Configure GitHub Actions for Firebase deployment" git push
     ```